nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 ### Bundlers and Transpilers

 Bundlers are helpful if your package needs to be used by both Node.js and the browser.
 The same codebase can be packaged for multiple platforms with a trivial amount of work by using a bundler.
-[Webpack](https://webpack.js.org/) is one such bundler that the team has some familarity with.
+[Webpack](https://webpack.js.org/) is one such bundler that the team has some familiarity with.

 For those packages being written in Typescript, you will need to use a transpiler since Node.js does not support running TypeScript natively, so it must first be transpiled to JavaScript.
 We recommend the `tsc` transpiler that is shipped with [typescript](https://www.npmjs.com/package/typescript).
 This supports both type checking and transpilation to JavaScript.